Content Warning: This blog contains references to sexual violence, hospitals, and forensic medical exams.

-For those raised on Grey’s Anatomy or ER, you may not think of medical dramas as being incredibly accurate.
+For those raised on Grey’s Anatomy or ER, one may not think of medical dramas as being incredibly accurate.
 From musical episodes to statistically impossible emergencies, our favorite medical television shows tend to be drama first, medicine second.

 In the recent episode “1:00 PM,” a survivor comes into the emergency room after experiencing a sexual assault.
 Instead of following the storyline that many medical and crime shows do by focusing on the violence that occurred, the show chooses to center on the compassion of SANE nurses.
 What follows is a thoughtful depiction of a sexual assault examination.
 Here’s what The Pitt got right.